Clive Gibbons: 1986–1989

 Clive runs a gorillagram agency from Number 22 Ramsay Street, which upsets neighbour Max Ramsay.
 Clive and Max clash right away, but Clive manages to win over the other residents.
 Clive invites Daphne Lawrence (Elaine Smith) to move into his spare room when her engagement to Des Clarke (Paul Keane) falls apart.
 They are briefly joined there by Daphne's best friend, Zoe Davis (Ally Fowler) and then by Mike Young (Guy Pearce).
 As well as running his gorillagram business, Clive teamed up with Shane Ramsay (Peter O'Brien) to form a gardening business called Ramsay and Gibbons Gardening Service or RAGGS.
 Clive's real profession is revealed when he saves Lucy Robinson's (Kylie Flinker) life after she is stung by a bee and cannot breathe.
 Clive performs a Tracheotomy on Lucy on the Robinson's kitchen table and saves her life.
 Clive tells his neighbours that he is a doctor, but he quit medicine when he made a mistake, which led to the death of his girlfriend, Linda.

 Clive's brother, Graham (Peter Harvey-Wright), a GP visits with his wife, Kate (Jenny Seedsman) and daughter Vicki (Charmaine Gorman).
 Clive realises that Graham would badger him about returning to medicine and he tells him about Linda's death.
 Graham continues to badger Clive until he agrees to become a doctor again.
 Graham and his family leave after Alex Carter (Kevin Summers), a robber threatens them.
 Clive befriends Susan Cole (Gloria Ajenstat) and offers her and her son, Sam, a place to live.
 Clive falls in love with Susan, but she falls for her boss, Paul Robinson.
 When his uncle Ted (Max Meldrum) comes to visit, Clive asks Susan to pretend to be his wife in order for Clive to say he is a successful family man.
 Susan agrees, but Ted sees her kissing Paul and confronts Clive.
 Clive tells Ted the truth.

 When Paul rejects her, Susan is comforted by Clive and he tells her that he is in love with her.
 Susan accepts a marriage proposal from Clive, but as Clive starts planning a wedding, Susan realises that she does not love Clive and she leaves Erinsborough.
-Clive suffers from depression and takes his anger out on Paul.
+Clive has depression and takes his anger out on Paul.
 He eventually bounces back and decides to move into the flat behind his surgery before leaving Erinsborough.
 Two years later, Clive makes a brief return and stays at Number 28 while Des is away and makes friends with Melanie Pearson (Lucinda Cowden).
 He also provides Paul with a shoulder to cry on following the end of his marriage.
 Clive gets a call from Graham who is injured in an accident and needs someone to run his surgery in the country.
 Clive then leaves Ramsay Street again for the outback.